HLLMR/stratum-dsp/docs/progress-reports/PHASE_1F_VALIDATION.md

 ### Distribution Notes (Current Baseline)

-From `validation/analyze_results.py` on the baseline results:
+From `validation.analysis.analyze_results` on the baseline results:

 - **<5 BPM**: 19
 - **5–20 BPM**: 1